tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 For coastal or near-grounded points, the model can be extrapolated using a `nearest-neighbor <https://github.com/tsutterley/pyTMD/blob/main/pyTMD/nearest_extrap.py>`_ routine.
 The default maximum extrapolation distance is 10 kilometers.
+This default distance may not be a large enough extrapolation for some applications and models.
-This extrapolation cutoff can be set to any distance in kilometers.
+The extrapolation cutoff can be set to any distance in kilometers, but should be used with caution in cases such as narrow fjords or ice sheet grounding zones [Padman2018]_.

 References
 ##########